Shreyashettys97/CloudFormation/README.md

 # CloudFormation

-IaC Cloudformation Assignment t4est repo
+# IaC Cloudformation Assignment

++ The Repository is established in order to store the code that generate the mini-network in aws cloudformation.